So you think you want to be a professional event planner?

 Perhaps you've dabbled with event planning here and there.
 You oversaw a non-profit fundraising gala or helped coordinate your company’s user conference.
 You’ve had a taste of event planning, and it left you wanting more.

 But which event planning skills and abilities are the most important?
 We asked #eventprofs from across the industry for their best advice to new event planners.
-We combed through the advice and identified what we think are six key skills in event management that every conference planner needs.
+We combed through the advice and identified what we think are five key skills in event management that every conference planner needs.

 1) (Crazy) good work ethic